Bichon: Bichon Frisé

 The Bichon Frisé, formally known as the Bichon Tenerife, Tenerife dog or Canary Island lap dog, was bred on the island of Tenerife; it was believed to be descended from bichon-type dogs introduced from Spain in the 16th century.
 From the Canary Islands, the breed was imported back to the Continent where it became the sometimes favourite of the European courts, its fortunes depending upon the fashions of the time; during an ebb in the breed's popularity it found its way into a number of circuses, performing throughout Europe with organ grinders.
 The breed again fell out of favour from the end of the 19th century and it was due to the efforts of Belgian and French enthusiasts in the 1930s that rescued it from extinction, which is why it is today recognised as a Franco-Belgian dog breed.

+Bichon Frisé are prone to developing cataracts.
+According to the long-term clinical research of over 1100 affected dogs, this type of cataracts usually appear on anterior and posterior cortices.
+Also, cataracts impact equally on male and female dogs.
+Although cataracts develop into stages differently based on individuals, the average 4 years is typically the whole process from incipient to completely mature, which possibly cause blind.
+Bichons between 2 and 8 years are the most affected.